PawelManczak/AKO/README.md

-# AKO-L1
+# Computer architecture
-Laboratorium nr 2 z AKO
+Exercises from laboratories and colloquia in the AKO subject, most in x86 32-bit assembly